 The problem is, therefore, increasing among the urban poor and is slowly spreading even to rural areas.
 Augustine Veliath of the Voluntary Health Agencies of India in New Delhi says, “I have traveled across the country from one end to the other and have yet to find a rural chemist [pharmacist] who does not stock at least five brands of baby food.”
 Various voluntary organizations recently set up the National Alliance for the Nutrition of Infants (NANI) to campaign for the implementation of the code formulated by the ministry of social welfare.

-According to them, the ultimate question really is whether a poor society should allow commercial interests to distort popular feeding habits.
-Use of baby formula is well recognized to be dangerous for the poor and, therefore, must be prevented from reaching them.
-As the habits of the rich set the trends for the poor to imitate, it is only legitimate that the rich, too, must be disallowed from indulging in such socially harmful extravagance.
+According to them, the ultimate question really is whether a poor society should allow commercial interests to distort popular, and healthier, feeding habits.
+Use of baby formula is well recognized to be dangerous for the poor and, therefore, must be addressed.
+Poor families should certainly be given accurate information regarding baby formula.
+Also, it might be right to ask what the role of the rich population is in this issue.
+As the habits of the rich set the trends for the poor to imitate, is it fair to say that the rich, too, must be disallowed from indulging in such socially harmful extravagance?
+In Indian culture, the answer seems to be “yes.”